acend/training-setup/README.md

 - The name of the secret is the cluster name.
 This can then be used in the bootstraping ApplicationSet to apply the correct overlay of the bootstraping Repository.
 - The certificate in the secret needs to be able to deploy all the needed ArgoCD applications on the training cluster.
-- The bootstrapping ApplicationSet is deployed in the main acend infrastructure.
-Here is an [example](https://github.com/acend/infrastructure/blob/main/deploy/training-cluster/base/argocd-bootstrap-k8s.yaml) for the `k8s`flavor:
+- The bootstrapping ApplicationSet is deployed from the main acend infrastructure.
+Here is an [example](https://github.com/acend/infrastructure/blob/main/deploy/training-cluster/base/argocd-bootstrap-k8s.yaml) for the `k8s` flavor:

 ```yaml
 apiVersion: argoproj.io/v1alpha1